 Flash forward to 2012.
-I wanted to make s’more cookies, because it was almost summer and because you’re never too old to enjoy s’mores in any form.
+I wanted to make s’more cookies, because it was summer and because you’re never too old to enjoy s’mores in any form.

 I initially attempted a recipe out of Bon Appetit for whole wheat s’more cookies.
 Even after reading all the negative reviews, I decided to push on, making adjustments that commenters suggested.
 The result was still a total bust.
 The cookies were way too floury, puffy, and bland.

 And so I tried again.
-I still wanted to make the cookies with whole wheat flour, and decided to make some adjustments on a whole wheat chocolate chip cookie recipe from Kim Boyce’sGood to the Grain.
+I still wanted to bake the cookies with whole wheat flour, and decided to make some adjustments on a whole wheat chocolate chip cookie recipe from Kim Boyce’sGood to the Grain.

 To be clear, these are whole wheat cookies that taste way better than anything you’ll find prepackaged in a health food store.
 In fact, you’d hardly know these are made with wheat flour instead of regular.
-What the wheat flour does is add a subtle, nutty biscuit/graham cracker flavor, which go great for the s’mores theme.
+What the wheat flour does is add a subtle, nutty biscuit/graham cracker flavor, which goes great for the s’mores theme.

 Chocolate chips and mini marshmallows get mixed into the batter.
 The marshmallows do melt down, so you end up with a toffee-like flavor reminiscent of the flavor in Rice Krispies treats, which I love.
 Two childhood favorites for the price of one; not bad!